Gilbert White’s International Influences

 ‘Yesterday I had a letter from town, which mentions the safe return of Mr. Banks, and adds that he looked as well as ever he did in his life.
 So agreeable an event calls for my warmest congratulations.
 For if we rejoice at the arrival of a friend who has been absent but a few months perhaps in a neighbouring kingdom; how shall we express ourselves when we see one restored as it were from the other world, having undergone the astonishing hazards and dangers that must attend the circumnavigation of the world itself ! ! !’
 Gilbert White July 1771.

-Sir Joseph Banks (1743 – 1820) was an English naturalist, botanist, and patron of the natural sciences.
-He held the position of President of the Royal Society for over 41 years.
-Banks made his name on the 1766 natural-history expedition to Newfoundland and Labrador.
-He took part in Captain James Cook’s first great voyage (1768–1771), visiting Brazil, Tahiti, New Zealand, Australia, returning to immediate fame.
-He is credited with bringing 30,000 plant specimens home with him; amongst them, he discovered 1,400.
 Banks is credited with introducing the eucalyptus, acacia, and the genus named after him, Banksia, to the Western world.
 Around 80 species of plants bear his name.
-Gilbert White was in written contact with Banks, and hoped that they might meet in person here in Selborne.
+Gilbert White was in written contact with Banks and hoped that they might meet in person here in Selborne.
 White followed Banks’ travels closely and celebrated his safe return.
 Banks and White had many mutual friends.

-In a letter White quotes a huge section from a mutual friend’s letter to his brother in law Samuel Barker; this friend, William Sheffield, had visited Banks’ home.
+In a letter White quotes a huge section from a mutual friend’s letter to his brother-in-law Samuel Barker; this friend, William Sheffield, had visited Banks’ home.

 ‘My next Scene of Entertainment was in new Burlington Street at Mr. Banks’s.
 Indeed ‘twas an invitation from this gentleman that carried me to town.
 His house is a perfect museum, every room contains an inestimable treasure.
 I passed almost a whole day here in the utmost astonishment, could scarce credit my senses, had I not been an eyewitness of this immense magazine of curiosities, I could not have thought it possible for him to have made a twentieth part of the collection.’ – William Sheffield.